 iv.
 Building customer loyalty

-Now that you understand why BOGO deals work so well, let’s dive into specific strategies you can use to boost your sales.
+It’s not just about discounts—it’s about creating moments that make customers feel special.
+Now that you know why BOGO works, let’s explore strategies you can use to boost sales.

 11 Proven BOGO Strategies to Grow Your Business